samlobe/HydroMap/README.md

 ## Code specifically for UCSB's Pod Cluster (SLURM scheduler):
 - **submit_simulation.py**
   - Usage: `python submit_simulation.py <protein[_processed.gro]>`
+    - Use `-t <timeLimit>` to change the time limit in minutes allotted to the job or `-r` to restrain the protein heavy atoms (i.e. not hydrogens) in the simulation
   - Uses *simulate_with_openmm.py* to submit a GPU job (Step 2)
 - **submit_triplets.py**
   - Usage: `python submit_triplets.py <protein[.pdb]> <trajectory>`
+    - Use `--multiChain` for proteins with multiple chains or `--groupsFile <CustomGroups.txt>` if you're using custom groups.
   - Uses *triplet.py* and srun to parallelize and submit many CPU jobs, 1 per solvated residue/group (Step 3)
 - **full_hydrophobicity_procedure.sh**
   - Usage: `sbatch full_hydrophobicity_procedure <protein_name>`